PUBLICATIONS

 "The Queen is a Doctor of Musicology?"
 American Musicological Society Blog, Musicology Now, Dec.
 7, 2016.

-"Sources of Identity: Makers, Owners and Users of Music sources before 1600," with Eleanor Giraud in Royal Musical Association Newsletter, vol. XVIII, no. 1 (2014), p.7.
+"Sources of Identity: Makers, Owners and Users of Music sources before 1600."
+Conference report with Eleanor Giraud in Royal Musical Association Newsletter, vol. XVIII (2014): 7.

 FESTSHRIFTS

 "The First Translation of the Scolica enchiriadis into Japanese: A Worthless Exercise," The Soul of Wit: Micro-Festshrift Rob Wegman zum 50.
-Geburtstag, ed.
-Michael Scott Cuthbert (Wall Status Press, Somerville, MA, 2011), fol.
+Geburtstag, fol.
 28r.
+Edited by Michael Scott Cuthbert.
+Wall Status Press, Somerville, MA, 2011.

 Dissertations